 Today's patch is shaped in the outline of the state's boundaries with colors and patterns reflecting those found in the Arizona state flag.
 According to state archives, the copper star represents Arizona's vast mineral deposits and the industry these minerals create.
 The red-and-gold stripes depict the rays of a desert sunset and the colors of the Spanish flag carried by Arizona's early explorers.
 The blue combined with gold represents the state's official colors.

 This flag with its unique design is dedicated to all Arizona Department of Public Safety employees of yesterday, today and tomorrow, especially to those troopers who made the supreme sacrifice in a valiant effort to preserve public safety.

 The field of blue in the flag reflects boldness and the Department's desire to serve.
 A golden horizon depicts AZDPS' broad scope of expertise and the Department's promising future.
 A saguaro cactus and a pine tree symbolizes ADPS' mission as a statewide law enforcement agency with responsibilities extending from the state's vast deserts to its highest mountains.

 The ADPS breast badge demonstrates pride in ourselves, our agency and our accomplishments.
 The agency's motto of "Courteous Vigilance" provides troopers with guidance and foundation.
 The flag's black border serves as a memorial for troopers killed in the line of duty.

-Designed by the Department's Silver Anniversary Committee, the ADPS flag made its first official appearance on January 26, 1994, during the agency's 25th anniversary celebration at ADPS headquarters in Phoenix.
+Designed by the Department's Silver Anniversary Committee, the AZDPS flag made its first official appearance on January 26, 1994, during the agency's 25th anniversary celebration at AZDPS headquarters in Phoenix.